jbnicolai/generator-webapp-heroku/readme.md

 * Mocha Unit Testing with PhantomJS
 * Bootstrap for Sass (Optional)
 * Leaner Modernizr builds (Optional)
+* Creates and provision Heroku App (The name is based on the name in package.json.
+Any characters that are not alpha-numeric are removed.)
+* Commits to Heroku

 For more information on what `generator-webapp` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-webapp/blob/master/app/templates/_package.json) used in our `package.json`.